GRAP-UdL-AT/fruit_detection_in_LiDAR_pointClouds/README.md

 # Matlab implementation for fruit detection in 3D LiDAR point clouds.

 ## Introduction
-This project is a matlab implementation for fruit detection suitable for 3D point clouds acquired with LiDAR sensor Velodyne VLP-16 (Velodyne LIDAR Inc., San Jose, CA, USA).
+This project is a matlab implementation for fruit detection in 3D point clouds acquired with LiDAR sensor Velodyne VLP-16 (Velodyne LIDAR Inc., San Jose, CA, USA).

 This implementation was used to evaluate the LFuji-air dataset, which contains 3D LiDAR data of 11Fuji apple trees with the corresponding fruit position annotations.
 Find more information in: